SAP/sap-cdc-sdk-android/README.md

     // ...
 Use the provided resolve interface to resolve the interruption. val resolveResponse =  authenticationService.resolve().pendingRegistrationWith(regToken, params)

+# Web Screen-Sets

+Web Screen-Sets and Integration with Android

+Web Screen Sets are dynamic web user interfaces that allow for customized authentication flows.
+They provide a flexible and customizable way to design and implement user login and registration experiences.

+The SDK utilizes the WebBridgeJS object to connect the Android application to Web ScreenSets.
+This object creates a JavaScript bridge between the native application and a WebView element running the CDC JavaScript SDK.

+**How it Works:**

+1. WebView: The Android application uses a WebView element to display the Web Screen-Sets.
+The WebView acts as a container for the web-based UI.

+2. CDC JavaScript SDK.: The Web Screen-Sets are built using the JS CDC SDK, which provides the necessary JavaScript functions and components for authentication flows.

+3. WebBridgeJS: The WebBridgeJS object acts as a communication channel between the native Android and JavaScript code running in the WebView.
+It enables bidirectional communication, allowing the native application to call JavaScript functions and vice versa.

+4. Customized Authentication Flows: Web Screen-Sets allow for customization of the authentication flow, enabling developers to tailor the user experience to their specific needs.
+This includes customizing the look and feel of the UI, adding custom logic, and integrating with other services.

+**Benefits of Using Web Screen-Sets:**

+*   **Flexibility and Customization:** Web Screen-Sets offer a high degree of flexibility and customization, allowing developers to create unique and engaging user experiences.

+*   **Web Technologies:** Leverage the power of web technologies, such as HTML, CSS, and JavaScript, to build dynamic and interactive UIs.

+*   **Seamless Integration:** WebBridgeJS provides a seamless integration between the native Android application and the web-based screen-sets.

+*   **Reduced Development Effort**: Web Screen-Sets can simplify the development process by allowing developers to reuse existing web development skills and resources.

+By utilizing Web Screen-Sets and WebBridgeJS, developers can create robust and customizable authentication flows for their Android applications, enhancing the user experience and streamlining the login and registration process.

+## WebBridgeJS Usage in ScreenSetView Composable

+The ScreenSetView composable function demonstrates the usage of the WebBridgeJS object to integrate and interact with web-based screen-sets within an Android application.
+Here's a breakdown of how it's used:

+**Initialization and Configuration**

+1. Creating a WebBridgeJS instance:

+    val webBridgeJS: WebBridgeJS = viewModel.newWebBridgeJS()

+A new `WebBridgeJS` instance is created using the `newWebBridgeJS()` method from the `ViewModelScreenSet`.
+This instance will be used to manage the communication between the native code and the web screen-set.

+2. Adding configurations:

+    webBridgeJS.addConfig(
+            WebBridgeJSConfig.Builder().obfuscate(true).build()
+        )

+Configurations are added to the `WebBridgeJS` instance using the `addConfig()` method.
+In this case, obfuscation is enabled using `WebBridgeJSConfig.Builder().obfuscate(true).build()`.

+**Attaching to WebView and Setting Authenticators**

+1. Attaching to WebView:

+    webBridgeJS.attachBridgeTo(webView, viewModel.viewModelScope)

+The `attachBridgeTo()` method is called to attach the `WebBridgeJS` instance to the `WebView` element.
+This establishes the bridge for communication.
+The `viewModelScope` is passed to manage the lifecycle of the bridge.

+2. Setting native social providers: (optional)

+    webBridgeJS.setNativeSocialProviders(
+            viewModel.identityService.getAuthenticatorMap()
+        )

+The `setNativeSocialProviders()` method is used to set the native social providers for authentication.
+The `AuthenticatorMap` from the `IdentityService` is passed to provide the necessary authenticators.

+**Registering for Events and Loading Screen-sets**

+1. Registering for events:

+    webBridgeJS.registerForEvents { webBridgeJSEvent ->
+            // Handle events here
+        }

+The `registerForEvents()` method is used to register a callback function that will be invoked when events are triggered by the web screen-set.
+This allows the native code to respond to events from the web UI

+2. Loading the screen-set:

+    webBridgeJS.load(webView, screenSetUrl)

+The `load()` method is called to load the web screen-set into the `WebView`.
+The `screenSetUrl` specifies the URL of the screen-set to be loaded.

+**Detaching from WebView**

+    webBridgeJS.detachBridgeFrom(webView)

+The `detachBridgeFrom()` method is called to detach the `WebBridgeJS` instance from the `WebView` when the composable is no longer in use.
+This cleans up the bridge and releases resources.

 # Support, Feedback, Contributing